 As a guide, 6–8 sessions might be appropriate for mild-to-moderate difficulties.
 More complex or long-standing issues might take significantly longer.

 Do you offer counselling placements?

-Occasionally we are able to offer placements for therapists in the final year of their training.
+Occasionally we can offer placements for therapists in the last year of their training.
 We also offer counselling students concessionary rates for supervision and personal therapy.
-Please contact us this is something you are looking for.
+Please contact us if this is something you are looking for.